April 2

 Rotary Oil Pump

-The advantage of the rotary oil pump is that it can run pretty much continuously with no cool down period needed, ever
+The advantage of the rotary oil pump is that it can run pretty much continuously with no cool down period needed, ever.

 The disadvantage of the rotary oil pump is that it requires periodic oil changes.
 While this isn't a problem for someone who's even slightly mechanical, it can be tough to do an oil change on an 80 pound chamber vac.
-(Give that some serious thought before you decide to go with a rotary oil pump.)

 Dry Piston Pump

-The advantage of a dry piston pump is that it is maintenance-free: no matter how long you own the chamber vac, the dry piston pump will never need any sort of attention or maintenance at all (and should operate for at least a couple of decades).
+The advantage of a dry piston pump is that it is maintenance-free: no matter how long you own the chamber vac, the dry piston pump will never need any sort of attention or maintenance at all (and should run for at least a couple of decades).

 The disadvantage of a dry piston pump is that it can't run continuously: it will need occasional cool down periods.
 However, it can typically perform dozens of seals or more before needing a break.

-Our recommendation for home users is to go with the dry piston pump.
-Unless you are going to be doing continuous sealing on a daily basis, you don't need the robustness of the rotary oil pump.
+Our recommendation for most home users is to go with the dry piston pump.
+Unless you're going to be doing continuous sealing on a daily basis, you don't need the robustness of the rotary oil pump.
 You can do bulk sealing jobs with a dry piston pump and need few, if any, cool down periods--and no maintenance (so you don't have to figure out how to get the 80 pound chamber vac away from the wall so you can change the oil).

 Chamber Size/Seal Bar Length (How Big Is Big Enough?)

-We think the two most important measurements are 1) seal bar length, and 2) chamber height.
+The two most important measurements are 1) seal bar length, and 2) chamber height.

 Of course, overall size is important, too.